netdata/netdata/docs/concepts/netdata-agent/aclk.md

 - 44.207.131.212
 - 44.196.50.41

+As such the Agent needs to be able to access these IPs.

 :::caution

-This list of IPs can change without notice; we strongly advise you to whitelist the domain `app.netdata.cloud`, if this is not an option in your case, always verify the current domain resolution (e.g via the `host` command).
+This list of IPs can change without notice, we strongly advise you to whitelist following domains `api.netdata.cloud`, `mqtt.netdata.cloud`, if this is not an option in your case always verify the current domain resolution (e.g via the host command).

 :::

-### Data privacy

-[Data privacy](https://netdata.cloud/privacy/) is very important to us.
-We firmly believe that your data belongs to you.
-This is why **we don't store any metric data in Netdata Cloud**.

-All the data that you see in the web browser when using Netdata Cloud, is actually streamed directly from the Netdata Agent to the Netdata Cloud dashboard.
-The data passes through our systems, but it isn't stored.

-However, to be able to offer the stunning visualizations and advanced functionality of Netdata Cloud, it does store a limited number of _metadata_.

-Read more about [Data privacy in the Netdata Cloud](https://github.com/netdata/netdata/blob/master/docs/cloud/data-privacy) in the documentation.
+The ACLK establishes an outgoing secure WebSocket (WSS) connection to Netdata Cloud on port `443`.
+The ACLK is encrypted, and is only established if you successfully [claim](#claim-process) your node.
+Through the ACLK the Agent push information about:

+1. Metadata, of what metrics the Agent monitors.
+2. Alert status transitions.

+Only when you are trying to see the actual charts/dashboards from your Netdata Cloud, the Cloud queries the Agent's data (again though the ACLK) so you can see the actual metrics in your browser for a specific timeframe.

 <!-- TODO: Make the following sections tasks